HL7/fhir-registry-protocols-ig/input/pagecontent/overview.md

 * [Mapping a Logical Model to HL7 V2](mapping-to-v2.html)

-### Vocabularies
-Clinical vocabularies are essential in registries to identify conditions, laboratory tests and results, medications, procedures, et cetera.
-This guide adopts the clinical vocabularies used in USCDI and required of EHR vendors through the ONC certification program for the canonical implementation models for mapping.

-See [Vocabularies](vocabularies.html) for more information on the selected vocabulary standards.

 ## Extracting Registry Data Using the Logical Model
 To extract the necessary data for a registry submission using the logical model, one must have (in addition to the logical model), a patient associated with the data to be collected, a time period associated with the registry submission, and possibly other constraints.
 One must also have access to repositories which can be queried to obtain access to the standardized artifacts.